Absurd Facts About Your Favorite Snacks

 What are Kit Kats made of?
 The answer is broken pieces of -Kit Kats.
 As reported in a BBC documentary on Kit Kats, a factory worker explained that all the broken Kit Kats go into rework, as fillings for the wafer.
 Confirmed by Nestle; Kit Kits are made from cocoa liquor, sugar and the discarded pieces of Kit Kats.

-There are tons of more weird and bizarre facts about your favorite snacks that you might have no clue about, when munching on them.
+There are tons of more weird and bizarre facts about your favorite sweet snacks that you might have no clue about, when munching on them.
 Did you know any of these bizzare facts about your favorite snacks?
 Next time you see a friend getting ready to start a snacking session with Oreos, some Pringles, or even a can of 7UP - you can share these weird, but fun facts with them.